Skip to content

 If you write non-fiction and your topic is about health, don’t go off on a tangent about today’s political climate, unless it’s in regard to the stress it adds to your everyday life, and thus the harmful effects it has on your health.

-The more you write, the easier it becomes to create content that is focused and lean.
+The more you write, the easier it becomes to create focused and lean content.

 The Writing Time Issue

-There are a number of writers who give themselves daily writing quotas.
+A number of writers give themselves set daily writing quotas.
 Some may choose thirty minutes a day, others 500 to 1000 words per day.
-There are also those writers who feel too pressured having to fulfill a daily writing quota, so they choose to create weekly quotas, or just set time aside for writing.
+However, some writers feel too pressured by a daily writing quota, so they choose to create weekly quotas, or just set time aside for writing.

 One problem just about every writer faces is time.
-Even if you work from home, by the time you read and respond to your emails, keep up with your blogs, do your social networking, and keep up your family and household duties, the day can just slip away.
-That’s why it’s so important to have some kind of weekly writing plan or schedule in place and do your best to stick to it.
+Even if you work from home, by the time you read and respond to your emails, keep up with your blogs, do your social networking, and keep up with your family and household duties, the day can just slip away.
+That’s why it’s so important to have a weekly writing plan or schedule in place and do your best to stick to it.

 Writing, Submissions, and Working with Editors